gar1t/e2/doc/tutorial.rst

 Using the Data Service
 ======================

-We're only moment away from connecting the dots to get a functional database!
+We're only moments away from connecting the dots to get a functional database!

 Modify the three ``db_xxx`` functions in ``mydb_client_handler.erl`` to look like this: